 Is the Treatment Painful?

 Some patients may feel a slight discomfort associated with the laser pulse.
 This feeling has been described as the snapping of a rubber band on the skin.
-This minimal discomfort is decreased further by Candela’s Dynamic Cooling Device™.
+This minimal discomfort is decreased further by Candela’s Dynamic Cooling Device™. or the contact cooling feature.
 If you are having a first treatment or are anxious or particularly sensitive, a topical anesthetic cream may be used prior to treatment.

 The Vbeam is a nonablative laser.
 Nonablative lasers do not cut, burn or harm the surface layer of your skin, but instead work “underneath” the skin surface.

 What Precautions Should Be Taken with Dye Laser Treatment?